Naomi-Eckhoff/profile-generator/README.md

   ![license badge](https://img.shields.io/badge/license-MIT-blue)
   ## Description

-  generates a page with data on employees
+  This app generates a webpage with data on employees that the user enters through the command line.

   ## Table of Contents